Blue State Blues: The Senate Should Throw Out the Impeachment Charges | Breitbart

 Just as a judge can throw out a criminal case if the police violate a defendant’s constitutional rights, the Senate can decide that the impeachment involved such a grotesque violation of constitutional norms that it must be set aside.

 True, a Senate trial might be tempting.
-Republicans would call their own witnesses, including the “whistleblower.” and the Bidens.
+Republicans would call their own witnesses, including the “whistleblower” and the Bidens.
 They could also keep Democratic Senators who are running for president off the campaign trail during the key primaries and caucuses.

 But it would be far simpler, and arguably better, to save the country the trouble.
 As Sen. Robert Byrd (D-WV) did during the Bill Clinton trial, they could move to dismiss.
 And “vote aye.”